nuls-io/nuls-tool-stake/README.md

-# NULS Stake DApp
+# NULS AI Stake DApp

-NULS holders can join and cancel from NULS Consensus Stake through this DApp
+NAI holders can join and cancel from NULS AI Consensus Stake through this DApp

 ## Contribute to Ledger Application